Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 The first thing that should be done before embarking on the PERM recruitment and advertising process is to determine the prevailing wage for the offered position.
 This is the wage that the DOL has determined to be appropriate for this particular position in your geographic location.

-For example: If you are an employer located in California that has a position open in a branch in Texas, then you must place the job order with the Texas workforce agency instead of the California workforce agency.
+For example, if you are an employer located in California that has a position open in a branch in Texas, then you must place the job order with the Texas workforce agency instead of the California workforce agency.

 As with many of the documents related to the PERM ad requirements, we recommend you keep printed copies of the SWA’s job posting as part of your PERM labor process documents.

-You are required to place a job ad in 2 Sunday editions of a local newspaper with wide circulation in the area of intended employment.
+You are required to place a job ad in two Sunday editions of a local newspaper with wide circulation in the area of intended employment.
 So, if the position will take place in Miami, your ad should be in the Miami Herald or a paper with similar recognition.

 Also known as a notice of filing (NOF), an internal job posting should be posted for 10 consecutive business days on your company’s physical premises.
 If it’s a union position, proper notice must be given to the representative.